FazraFarook/Customer-Revenue-Analytics-And-Forecasting/README.md

 Finding: revenue is spread fairly evenly across the customer base — the top 10% contribute well under half of total revenue, unlike a classic 80/20 pattern.
 The business is not overly dependent on a small handful of customers.

-**Finding:** revenue is spread fairly evenly across the customer base — the top 10% contribute well under half of total revenue, unlike a classic 80/20 pattern.
-The business is not overly dependent on a small handful of customers, a different risk profile from the product-level concentration seen elsewhere.

 ---

 ## Revenue Forecasting